malinichandran/react-groove/ProjectProposal.md

     }
     }

-    My database schema will have four tables namely users, playlists, videos and follows.
+    My database schema will have three tables namely users, playlists, and  videos.
 The users table has the username as the primary key.
 The playlists table stores all user playlists with username as the foriegn key.
 The videos table stores the api_video id and uses playlist_id as the foreign key.
-The follows table uses username as foreign key from users table.

     The only issue i see with using the API would be with embedding part.
 The rest of the data is easy-to work with for my project.